World Blitz Chess Championship 2022

-The 2022 World Blitz Chess Championship was the 2nd edition of the annual chess tournament held by FIDE to determine the world champion in chess played under blitz time controls.
+The 2022 World Blitz Chess Championship was an annual chess tournament held by FIDE to determine the world champion in chess played under blitz time controls.
 Since 2012, FIDE has held the World Rapid and Blitz Championships at a joint tournament.
 The tournament was held in Almaty, Kazakhstan, from 29 to 30 December 2022, using a Swiss-system with 21 rounds for the open tournament and 17 rounds for the women's tournament.

 Participants

 176 players took part in the open tournament and 99 in the women's tournament.